St. Paul German Evangelical Reformed Church

 • Unknown

 St. Paul German Evangelical Reformed Church in Jamaica was organized in 1873 as a Lutheran congregation.
 Three years later, in 1876, the church became a part of the Reformed Church in the United States.
-In 1958, the congregation merged into the First Reformed Church of Jamaica.
+In 1958, the congregation merged into the First Reformed Church of Jamaica, and the old church building was razed.

 M.P.
 Möller, Inc.